stepleton/cameo/aphid/selector/MANUAL.md

 the autoboot process.
 For a hard drive image called `kazoo.image`, the script would look like this:
 ```
-ClogImag0Akazoo.image_BootHalt
+ClogImag0Akazoo.image_EjctBootHalt
 ```
-This script contains four commands: `Clog`, which means "update the drive image catalogue"; `Imag`, meaning "switch to the following hard drive image"; `Boot`, "boot from the hard drive image"; and `Halt`, marking the end of the script.
-The terse "scripting language" is designed more for the Selector's convenience than the user's, but it is at least possible to use the [key/value editor](
-#keyvalue) to make more elaborate custom scripts.
+This script contains five commands: `Clog`, which means "update the drive image catalogue"; `Imag`, meaning "switch to the following hard drive image"; `Ejct`, "eject all floppy disks"; `Boot`, "boot from the hard drive image"; and `Halt`, marking the end of the script.
+The terse "scripting language" is designed more for the Selector's convenience than the user's, but it is at least possible to use the [key/value editor](#keyvalue) to make more elaborate custom scripts.

 Scripts are made of sequences of commands and their arguments.
 There is no flow control, and any command that fails will cause the script to terminate.